zachj1582/redux-2-afternoon/README.md

   loading: false
 };

-const REQUEST_BUDGET_DATA = 'REQUEST_BUDGET_DATA';
+//CREATE THE BASE ACTION TYPES THAT WILL BE USED const REQUEST_BUDGET_DATA = 'REQUEST_BUDGET_DATA';

-export const requestBudgetData = () => {
+// SET UP AN ACTION CREATOR THAT RETURNS AN ACTION OBJECT WITH A TYPE AND PAYLOAD PROPERTY export const requestBudgetData = () => {
   let data = axios.get('/api/budget-data').then(res => res.data)
   return {